What types of lessons are taught at Horse Camp?

-PCCC understands that the counselors have the largest impact on the campers and take hiring very seriously.
-All counselors have a strong relationship with the Lord and desire to serve him by loving on campers this summer!
+PCCC understands that the counselors have the largest impact on the campers, and we take hiring very seriously.
+All counselors have a strong relationship with the Lord and desire to serve Him by loving on campers this summer!
 Every full time and seasonal staff member gets background checked and they go through an intense interviewing process.
 Check out ourSafety page or call us if you have more specific questions about your child’s safety at camp.

 Are the counselor/wranglers CHA Certified?

 Yes.
 Each of our horse wranglers are CHA Certified, know our horses by name, and are excellent instructors in the arena and on the trail.